 Soaring rates of heart disease, osteoporosis and cancer make this a nutrient of great interest among researchers, health professionals, and the health-conscious public seeking ways to cure and prevent these common and potentially deadly conditions.
 Though to be clear, this is currently only sold as a dietary supplement.

-Which foods contain vitamin K2?
+Which foods contain K2?

 Bacteria in your intestinal tract produce small amounts of vitamin K2 from vitamin K1.
 Impaired absorption and prolonged use of antibiotics, which destroys healthy K-producing bacteria, can contribute to vitamin K2 deficiency.
 Vitamin K2 is also found in some foods.